MrReasonable/jira-analyzer/.github/WORKFLOWS.md

 The following secrets need to be configured in the GitHub repository settings:

-- `CODECOV_TOKEN`: Token for uploading coverage reports to Codecov
+- `GITHUB_TOKEN`: Token for uploading coverage reports to Coveralls (automatically provided by GitHub)

 ### Environment Setup